ampproject/amp.dev/content/docs/fundamentals/converting/resolving-errors.md

 Once again, **reload** the page and verify that the stylesheets error has disappeared.

-{% call callout('Note', type='note') %}
-Not only is inline styling required but there is a file size limit of 50 kilobytes for all styling information.
+Note: Not only is inline styling required but there is a file size limit of 50 kilobytes for all styling information.
 You should use CSS preprocessors such as [SASS](http://sass-lang.com/) to minify your CSS before inlining the CSS in your AMP pages.
-{% endcall %}

-{% call callout('Important', type='caution') %}
-You can only have one style tag in your entire AMP document.
+Important: You can only have one style tag in your entire AMP document.
 If you have several external stylesheets referenced by your AMP pages, you will need to collate these stylesheets into a single set of rules.
 To learn what CSS rules are valid in AMP, read [Supported CSS](/docs/design/responsive/style_pages.html).
-{% endcall %}

 ## Exclude third-party JavaScript